-- Provide HS parents with educational and leadership development opportunities. - Develop Family Partnership Agreement. - Strategies vary from site to site but may include: - o Beginning Family Partnership Agreement (FPA) discussions at enrollment. - o Utilizing the family self-assessment tool to support families in identifying goal areas. - o Scheduling time for Family Liaison Specialists (FLS) to meet with parents about FPA goals during Parent/Teacher conferences. - o Follow-up with each family during the school year to review FPA goals.
+- Provide HS parents with educational and leadership development opportunities. - Development of Family Partnership Agreement. - Strategies vary from site to site but may include: - o Beginning Family Partnership Agreement (FPA) discussions at enrollment. - o Utilizing the family self-assessment tool to support families in identifying goal areas. - o Scheduling time for Family Liaison Specialists (FLS) to meet with parents about FPA goals during Parent/Teacher conferences. - o Follow-up with each family during the school year to review FPA goals.

 - % of families who have completed plan goals including but not limited to:

 - o GED completion

-- ESL participation
+- o ESL participation

-- Employment
+- o Employment

-- o Retention
+- Retention

 - % of families who have made progress on goals including but not limited to:

 - o GED participation

-- o Received Employment Resources
+- Received Employment Resources

-- Parent meeting attendance
+- o Parent meeting attendance

 - Inquiry with families who refuse to start or complete their FPA goals

 - Database management system

-Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 3 B. Provide 100% of DPS HS parents with resources, increased understanding, and tools necessary to advocate, support and provide their own children with the necessary skills to enter kindergarten prepared at or above grade level.
-By Year 5, 100% of the children and families will be well-prepared for a successful transition to Kindergarten by identifying their needs and opportunities for growth.
-75% of the children and families will be well-prepared for a successful transition to Kindergarten by identifying their needs and opportunities for growth.
-85% of the children and families will be well-prepared for a successful transition to Kindergarten by identifying their needs and opportunities for growth.
+Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 3 B. Provide 100% of DPS HS parents • By Year 5, 100% of • 75% of the children • 85% of the • 95% of the with resources, increased the children and and families will be children and children and understanding, and tools families will be well-prepared for a families will be families will be necessary to advocate, support well-prepared for successful transition well-prepared for well-prepared for and provide their own children a successful to Kindergarten by a successful a successful